thosgood/this-weeks-finds/markdown/201-250/week204.md

 "hypernova"!

-Meanwhile, the jets plowed into the material surrounding the star and created highly directional beams of \gamma rays shooting in opposite directions... one of which just happened to be pointed directly at the Earth.
+Meanwhile, the jets plowed into the material surrounding the star and created highly directional beams of $\gamma$ rays shooting in opposite directions... one of which just happened to be pointed directly at the Earth.

-2,650 million years later, the \gamma rays reached us, and were detected on March 23, 2003 by HETE-II.
-Hundreds of such bursts are detected each year, but this one was closer than most, and a whole system had recently been devised for quickly turning the attention of the world's telescopes to the spot where a \gamma-ray burster had been seen - in this case, within the constellation Leo.
+2,650 million years later, the $\gamma$ rays reached us, and were detected on March 23, 2003 by HETE-II.
+Hundreds of such bursts are detected each year, but this one was closer than most, and a whole system had recently been devised for quickly turning the attention of the world's telescopes to the spot where a $\gamma$-ray burster had been seen --- in this case, within the constellation Leo.

 So, within 90 min, a 40-inch telescope at the Siding Spring Observatory in Australia was looking at this spot.
 So was a telescope in Japan.
-They saw the optical afterglow of the \gamma-ray burster and watched how its brightness changed with time.
-And within 24 hours, a spectrograph on a telescope in Chile made detailed readings of the spectrum, measuring the redshift (z = 0.1685) and thus the distance of the burst, and seeing signs of radioactive nickel - about 1/3 of a solar mass of the stuff, according to one estimate!
+They saw the optical afterglow of the $\gamma$-ray burster and watched how its brightness changed with time.
+And within 24 hours, a spectrograph on a telescope in Chile made detailed readings of the spectrum, measuring the redshift ($z = 0.1685$) and thus the distance of the burst, and seeing signs of radioactive nickel --- about $1/3$ of a solar mass of the stuff, according to one estimate!
 Later, more telescopes probed the event in different ways.

-The details of what was seen gave a lot of credence to the "hypernova" or "collapsar" model of \gamma-ray bursters, championed by Stan Woosley of
+The details of what was seen gave a lot of credence to the "hypernova" or "collapsar" model of $\gamma$-ray bursters, championed by Stan Woosley of
 U. C. Santa Cruz, among others.
-But much remains mysterious about \gamma-ray bursters.
-Nobody knows exactly how the energy from the jet gets turned into \gamma rays!
-And, the hypernova model only fits "long" \gamma-ray bursters, where the burst lasts about 2 seconds or more.
+But much remains mysterious about $\gamma$-ray bursters.
+Nobody knows exactly how the energy from the jet gets turned into $\gamma$ rays!
+And, the hypernova model only fits "long" $\gamma$-ray bursters, where the burst lasts about 2 seconds or more.
 There are also "short" ones, which may work some other way.

-So, the hows and whys of \gamma ray bursts remain one of the most fascinating mysteries in physics.
+So, the hows and whys of $\gamma$ ray bursts remain one of the most fascinating mysteries in physics.
 And since we can't actually peek inside a star, a lot of the attempts to study these things involve complicated mathematical models... very technical stuff, when you actually try to